Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + Agentic AI — organized into editable implementation artifacts

 What this result should change

-The purpose of this checker is to classify your Colorado AI Act exposure quickly, highlight the most important statutory obligations, and route the organization to the correct next step without giving away the paid implementation layer.
+The purpose of this checker is to classify your Colorado AI Act exposure quickly, highlight the most important statutory obligations, and surface governance gaps and recommend an appropriate implementation path.

 What this tool determines